pgdogdev/docs/docs/features/sharding/omnishards.md

 ### Consistency

-Writing data to omnisharded tables is not currently atomic.
-While we work on adding support for two-phase commit, make sure writes to omni tables can be repeated in case of failure.
-This can be done with unique indexes and `ON CONFLICT ...
+Writing data to omnisharded tables is atomic if you enabled [two-phase commit](2pc.md).

+If you can't or choose not to use 2pc, make sure writes to omnisharded tables can be repeated in case of failure.
+This can be achieved by using unique indexes and `INSERT ...
+ON CONFLICT ...
 DO UPDATE` queries.

-Reads from omni tables are routed to individual shards.
-If you update data in those tables at the same time, `SELECT` queries to these tables may return different results for a brief period of time.
+Since reads from omnisharded tables are routed to individual shards, while two-phase commit takes place, queries to these tables may return different results for a brief period of time.